johnrobinsn/pilotwatch/README.md

 ## Download PilotWatch Code and Run Locally

-For convenience I'd recommend using the npx path to running PilotWatch described below.
-But if you'd like to modify PilotWatch or contribute you can clone the repo from github and run the proxy from your own sandbox.
+For convenience I'd recommend using the npx command to run PilotWatch as described above.
+But if you'd like to modify PilotWatch or contribute to it you can clone the repo from github and run the proxy from your own sandbox.

 ```bash
 git clone https://github.com/johnrobinsn/pilotwatch.git